How2Rev/How2rev.github.io/index.md

 You can check if you get the right flag with a md5sum provided with each challenge :
 `echo -n "LRCTF{theFlag}" | md5sum`

-You can find all the sources and challenges ressources on the github, but i would recommend to do the challenge before looking sources if you don't want to be spoiled.

 Modules aren't sorted by difficulties but by theme.
-Only C01 will be easier for introduction, the rest of modules will have linear difficulties in the challenge list.
+Only C01 will be easier for introduction, the rest of modules will have linear complexity in the challenge list.

-Also, only C01 will contains challenge source.
+Also, only C01 will contains challenges source.
 For the other modules, you will need to work hard.

+A lot of challenges come from Past CTF Event or are selfmade.
+I recommend to not search writeup until a solid try out on a challenge, that's really better to learn by tryharding a difficult challenge.

 # C01 - EntryPoint to reverse path